-To know about all of your choices.
-You have the right to be told about all of the treatment options that are recommended for your condition, no matter what they cost or whether they are covered by our plan.
-It also includes being told about programs our plan offers to help members manage their medications and use drugs safely.

-- To know about the risks.
+- To know about all of your choices.
+You have the right to have a discussion about the appropriate or medically necessary treatment options that are recommended for your condition, no matter what they cost or whether they are covered by our plan.
+It also includes being told about programs our plan offers to help members manage their medications and use drugs safely. - To know about the risks.
 You have the right to be told about any risks involved in your care.
 You must be told in advance if any proposed medical care or treatment is part of a research experiment.
-You always have the choice to refuse any experimental treatments. - The right to say "no." You have the right to refuse any recommended treatment.
+You always have the choice to refuse any experimental treatments. - The right to say "no".
+You have the right to refuse any recommended treatment.
 This includes the right to leave a hospital or other medical facility, even if your healthcare provider advises you not to leave.
 You also have the right to stop taking your medication.
-Of course, if you refuse treatment or stop taking medication, you accept full responsibility for what happens to your body as a result. - To receive an explanation if you are denied coverage for care.
-You have the right to receive an explanation from us if a provider has denied care that you believe you should receive.
-To receive this explanation, you will need to ask us for a coverage decision.
-Chapter 9 of this booklet tells how to ask the plan for a coverage decision. - To be free from any form of restraint.
-You have the right to be free from restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation.
+Of course, if you refuse treatment or stop taking medication, you accept full responsibility for what happens to your body as a result.

-You have the right to give instructions about what is to be done if you are not able to make medical decisions for yourself.
+You have the right to give instructions about what is to be done if you are not able to make medical decisions for yourself

-Sometimes people become unable to make healthcare decisions for themselves due to accidents or serious illness.
+Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
 You have the right to say what you want to happen if you are in this situation.
+This means that, if you want to, you can: